SNHU Spotlight: Carlene Estigoy, BA in Psychology Grad

 In your mental health program, you'll have experiential learning opportunities that can help you enhance your skills.
 Upon graduating, you'll have tangible projects you can show future employers.
 You also can choose to do an internship – another option to make you more marketable in the workforce.

-Visit the online course catalog to view the full Bachelor of Arts (BA) in Psychology with a concentration in Mental Health curriculum.
+Visit the course catalog to view the full Bachelor of Arts (BA) in Psychology with a concentration in Mental Health curriculum.

 All undergraduate students are required to take general education courses, which are part of SNHU's newly redesigned program, The Commons.
 The goal of The Commons' curriculum is to empower you with some of the most in-demand skills, so you can succeed not only in your academic career, but in your personal and professional life too.